oemof/DHNx/docs/simulation_models.rst

 .. math::
     \Delta p_{loc} = \zeta \frac{v^2}{2} \rho
+It is assumed that each fork has a tee installed.
+According to [2], localized pressure losses occur downstream of the element that causes these losses.
+The values of the localized pressure loss coefficient :math:`\zeta` were taken from [3].
+In case of a tee which splits the stream, :math:`\zeta` is 2.
+In case the streams join, :math:`\zeta` is 0.75.

-It is assumed that each fork has a tee and each consumer has a valve installed.
+It is also assumed that each consumer has a valve installed.
+Due to the complexity of determining the localized pressure loss coefficients, these losses have not been considered so far.

 **Hydrostatic pressure difference**